markets/suchtube/README.md

 ## Options

-Options using the CLI are available in the following formats: `--time=10` or `--time 10`.
-For the Server, you should pass your the options along with the query, inside the `q` paramater, ie: `?q=funny cats --time=10`.
+Options while using the CLI are available in the following formats: `--time=10` or `--time 10`.
+For the Server, you should pass the options along with the query, inside the `q` paramater, ie: `?q=funny cats --time=10`.

 - `--time=10`